-Our technology suite is currently available as a private beta release which will need to be continually developed and enhanced for scaled commercialization.
-Our continued enhancement of our autonomous driving technology is and will be subject to risks, including with respect to:
+Our technology suite is currently available on stockchasers and tuggers for production release.
+However, this technology will need to be continually developed and enhanced for further scaled commercialization.
+Continued enhancement of our autonomous driving technology is and will be subject to risks, including with respect to: